eugtsa/base_singularity/README.md

 - clone this repo: `$ git clone https://github.com/eugtsa/base_singularity.git;cd base_singularity`

-- run prepare.sh script in this repo root, it would download nescessary singularity image and unpack data: `$ ./prepare.sh`
+- run prepare.sh script in this repo root, it would download nescessary singularity image (about 4.5Gb) and unpack data: `$ ./prepare.sh`

 # How to start with Jupyter lab